-If implemented correctly, it will allow your customer support staff to take more time to solve issues with higher complexity that require empathy and/or technical experience.
+However, introducing message automation to your customer chats provides much-needed relief to customer service representatives and reduces the overall cost of your customer service operation.
+It will allow your customer support staff to take more time to solve issues with higher complexity that require empathy and/or technical experience.

 1. Evaluate Your Customer Conversations

-The first step to message automation is understanding the chats your customer service representatives are having with your customers or users.
+The first step to message automation is understanding the chats your customer service representatives and salespeople are having with your customers or users.

 2. Identify Patterns

 The second step to practical chat automation involves finding parts of conversations that you can automate using chat automation rules (for Onboarding Messages) or AI (for FAQs).
 To do so, find sample chats of onboarding messages & FAQs that you learned about from your team in Step 1.

 The best way to find samples of onboarding messages and FAQs is to look directly at chats.
 You may try to go through emails to find this information, but email conversations will not be useful because the way people write in a real-time chat is vastly different to email.

 If you've got live chat set up on your website, checking those conversations is an excellent place to start.
 If you have messaging app business accounts set up already, you'll be able to find records of your chats in the following places:

 - Facebook: all conversations are recorded in Facebook Inbox

 - WhatsApp: all conversations are recorded on the WhatsApp Business App